Buying a new pair of football boots is a big deal for any sports-mad teenager.

 Big step forward

-He said: "I'm really pleased to be able to join my school friends in PE, especially as we're playing football and I've not been able to join in PE since mid-year seven.
+He said: "I'm really pleased to be able to join my school friends in PE, especially as we're playing football and I've not been able to join in PE for a couple of years.

 "My first pair of boots, which I never got to wear, were size four.
 I've had to buy a new pair in size 10.
 I've even scored a couple of goals.
 After some more physio my next goal will be to go on a course to become a referee."